FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/decentralize-your-data-store-it-with-filecoin.md

 ### 3. Verified Integrity

 Every file stored on Filecoin is assured by cryptographic proofs that continuously verify your data remains exactly as you stored it –– tamper-proof and unchanged.

 ## Own your data.
 Keep it secure.
-Make it last.
+Make it last

-[Get Started with Filecoin](sales@fil.org).
+[Get Started with Filecoin](mailto:sales@fil.org).
 Decentralize Your Data Today.